BioGRID/BioGRID-Annotation/README.md

 + Run: **python EG_updateAliases.py -o [NCBI ORGANISM ID]** - This will run through the gene_info file and selectively process only the organism you passed in via the -o parameter and grab only aliases.

 + Run: **python EG_updateExternals.py -o [NCBI ORGANISM ID]** - This will run through the gene_info file and selectively process only the organism you passed in via the -o parameter and grab only external identifiers.

++ Run: **python EG_updateDefinitions.py -o [NCBI ORGANISM ID]** - This will run through the gene_info file and selectively process only the organism you passed in via the -o parameter and grab only definitions.